openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

   WEBHOOK, or PAGERDUTY.

 ``<ADDRESS>``
-  A valid EMAIL Address, URL, or SERVICE KEY
+  A valid EMAIL Address, URL, or SERVICE KEY.